anuragambuja/data-engineering-gcp/Machine-Learning/Generative AI.md

 # Generative AI

 > ## Overview

+- It’s a type of artificial intelligence that generates content for you.
+The generated content can be multi-modal, including text, code, images, speech, video, and even 3D.
+Multimodal model is a large foundation model that is capable of processing information from multiple modalities, including text, image, and video.
 - Gen AI is subset of deep learning which means it uses artificial neural networks, can process both labeled and unlabeled data using supervised, unsupervised and semi-supervised methods.
 LLM are also a subset of deep learning.
-- It’s a type of artificial intelligence that generates content for you.
-The generated content can be multi-modal, including text, code, images, speech, video, and even 3D.
 - History of Gen AI

   	<div align="center"> <img src="https://github.com/user-attachments/assets/24559216-7ed8-42ad-915f-8a2a9ff9bd29" alt="Alt Text" width="500" height="300"> </div>
 	<div align="center"> <img src="https://github.com/user-attachments/assets/0a6d1d38-b7ab-4c86-87e0-4001a2b3db86" alt="Alt Text" width="800" height="300"> </div>

 - General Gen AI workflow:
-	1. Input prompt: via the Vertex AI Studio UI, input a prompt—a natural language request to gen AI models.
+	1. Input prompt: A natural language request to gen AI models e.g. via the Vertex AI Studio UI
 	2. Responsible AI and safety measures: The prompt undergoes responsible AI and safety checks, configurable through the UI or code.
 	3. Foundation models: The screened prompt proceeds to foundation models like Gemini multimodal or other gen AI models like Imagen and Codey based on your choices.
 	4. Model customization: Optionally, customize gen AI models to fit your data and use cases by further tuning them.